paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-071-labor-management-relations.md

 Barack Obama.

 #### Extension of Term of National Council on Federal Labor-Management Relations
 Term of National Council on Federal Labor-Management Relations extended until Sept.
-30, 2013, by Ex.
+30, 2017, by Ex.
 Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.

+Previous extensions of term of National Council on Federal Labor-Management Relations were contained in the following prior Executive Orders:

+Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, extended term until Sept.
+30, 2015.

+Ex.
+Ord.
 No. 13591, Nov.
 23, 2011, 76 F.R.
-74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.
+74623, extended term until Sept.
+30, 2013.

+#### Extension of Term of U.S. General Services Administration Labor-Management Relations Council
-Term of National Council on Federal Labor-Management Relations extended until Sept.
-30, 2015, by Ex.
+Term of U.S. General Services Administration Labor-Management Relations Council extended until Sept.
+30, 2017, by Ex.
 Ord.
-No. 13652, Sept.
-30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.

 <a id="section-7102"></a>